fuzzylabs/matcha/README.md

 ## &#128079; Contributing

-`matcha` at its very core is open source and we're eager for you to get involved whether through raising issues or by opening a PR.
+Matcha at its very core is open source and we're eager for you to get involved whether through raising issues or by opening a PR.

 We have an in-depth [contributing](CONTRIBUTING.md) guide which will describe how to do all of this.

+> Note: Matcha is still in alpha release.
+While we've worked hard to ensure there are no defects, there's a small chance that you'll find a bug or something that hasn't been documented as well as it could be.
+If that happens, we'd really value your feedback, which you can send by submitting an [issue](https://github.com/fuzzylabs/matcha/issues/new/choose) to Matcha on Github.

 ## &#128220; License